THE FRUIT OF THE SPIRIT

 The storehouse of goodness is there, in God.
 God has given us promises through which we can participate in the Divine Nature and escape the corruption in the world caused by evil desires.

 It is up to us to make every effort to add goodness to our faith.
-By so doing we become effective and productive in our knowledge of our Lord Jesus; we put salve on our eyes that we may see; we make our calling and election certain; we protect ourselves from falling away from the Lord; and we gain for ourselves a rich welcome into the eternal kingdom of our Lord and Savior.
+By doing so, we become effective and productive in our knowledge of our Lord Jesus; we put salve on our eyes that we may see; we make our calling and election certain; we protect ourselves from falling away from the Lord; and we gain for ourselves a rich welcome into the eternal kingdom of our Lord and Savior.

 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
 But if anyone does not have them, he is nearsighted and blind, and has forgotten he has been cleansed from his past sins.
 Therefore, my brothers, be all the more eager to make your calling and election sure.
-For if you do these things, you will never fall, And you will receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ.
-(II Peter 1:8-11—NIV)
+For if you do these things, you will never fall, and you will receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ.
+(II Peter 1:8-11)

 It is of the highest significance that at the climax of the Church Age, and the advent of the Kingdom Age, the Rider is called “Faithful and True.”
 There are numerous other adjectives to describe Him: righteous, holy, courageous, compassionate, patient, loving, fearless, honorable, gentle.

-Why "faithful and true"?
+Why “faithful and true”?
 Because these are the virtues that will be despised by Antichrist and all who follow him.
-It is because of unfaithfulness and untruth that the kingdom of Antichrist and those who follow him will be totally destroyed from the universe—even their memory will be obliterated, so great is the fury of God Almighty.
+It is because of unfaithfulness and untruth that the kingdom of Antichrist and those who follow him will be totally destroyed from the universe — even their memory will be obliterated, so great is the fury of God Almighty.